nathanjsmith/calico/README.md

 As previously stated, Calico traverses your existing data structures by using adapters that you provide.
 Details of the various adapters are provided in the following sections.
-In its most basic usage, you must provide a Mesh adapter that allows Calico to walk your triangular mesh.
+In its most basic usage, you must provide a `Mesh Adapter` that allows Calico to walk your triangular mesh.
 The rest of the system can utilize adapters provided within the Calico library itself, or you can provide your own structures for advanced control.

-Calico can be used by defining a Tracer object and assigning to that Tracer a Mesh Adapter and Acceleration Structure.
+Calico can be used by defining a `Tracer` object and assigning to that `Tracer` a `Mesh Adapter` and `Acceleration Structure`.
 Below is a simple example that traces a single ray against a compile-time defined square mesh object named Plate.

 ```C++